SithHades/schedule-bidding/frontend/README.md

 - The application uses Next.js 14 with App Router
 - TypeScript is configured with strict type checking
-- All API calls should be made to the backend at `http://localhost:3001`
+- All API calls use the centralized helper in `src/lib/api.ts`
 - Session data is stored in JWT tokens and persists across page reloads
 - The middleware handles all route protection and role-based redirects
 - Shift data is fetched in real-time and updated when pins change